 Being involved in an accident is bad enough, but finding out that your insurance company is refusing to cover the costs of your accident is downright awful.
 If you find yourself caught in this unfortunate situation then take heart – you’re not the first person this has happened to.
 Insurance companies are notorious for doing everything in their power to deny claims and save themselves as much money as possible.
-The amount of financial power the insurance industry has is disturbing, and sometimes it seems as thought they forget the reason we all buy insurance in the first place!
+The amount of financial power the insurance industry has is disturbing, and sometimes it seems as though they forget the reason we all buy insurance in the first place!

 Fortunately, there are steps you can take to evaluate why your claim was denied.
 There could be a simple explanation, or you might find that you’ll need to fight the insurance company’s denial with state regulators or with the help of an attorney.